 Digital Infrastructure Risk in Private Homes

-Modern private residences rely on complex digital systems.
+Modern private residences, particularly those belonging to high-net-worth individuals and families, rely on complex digital systems.
 Networks, automation platforms, access control, surveillance, remote connectivity, and vendor integrations operate continuously in the background.

 Without structured governance, systems drift.
 Documentation degrades.
 Access credentials proliferate.
 Vendor accountability fragments.